ruphaa/dev-chrome-ext/README.md

 ![](dev-ext.png)

+Now you can easily catch up with the latest DEV article everytime you open a New Tab!
+There can be times when the work gets piled up and we may not be able to visit the DEV website.
+With this extension, the recent DEV article is right there everytime you open a tab.
+You can click on the article image to read the entire article by taking you to DEV website and also will be able to visit the author's website.

-A start to stay ahead of the game!
+A good start to stay ahead of the game!